weaveworks-guides/weave-net-legacy/weave-and-docker-platform/4-machine-weaveproxy-swarm-compose.md

 ## What You Will Need to Complete Part 3

-If you are using OS X you can install [Docker Toolbox](https://www.docker.com/toolbox), which provides all the tools you will need.
+If you are using OS X you can install [Docker Toolbox](https://www.docker.com/toolbox), which provides the tools you need.

 For all other operating systems, install and configure the following separately before proceeding: